Paul Colin (artist): La Revue nègre

-Paul Colin met Josephine Baker in the troupe.
-Paul observed rehearsals for two or three hours but was dissatisfied with the stars and immediately met Josephine Baker.
-"Baker was in my studio, completely naked, and her perfect sensationalism.
+Colin met Josephine Baker in the troupe.
+Colin observed rehearsals for two or three hours but was dissatisfied with the stars and immediately met Josephine Baker.
+According to him, "Baker was in my studio, completely naked, and her perfect sensationalism.
 I persuaded the theater's management to make her a star instead of the burly black lady.
-Then we organised[sic] a grand theatrical event with a grand evening at the theatre with dinner including caviar and champagne", the next morning, Josephine was unanimously welcomed by the Parisian press.
+Then we organised[sic] a grand theatrical event with a grand evening at the theatre with dinner including caviar and champagne"; the next morning, Josephine was unanimously welcomed by the Parisian press.
 Colin's poster made Josephine a focal point in the town.
 The two became lifelong friends after a brief romance.

 Baker and Colin's encounter was lucky for both of them.
 Baker found a loyal supporter who would introduce her to French society and to some of Paris's artistic elite.
-Colin found himself a muse and produced about 1900 posters and hundreds of stage sets and enabled him to achieve a pre-eminent position in French graphic arts.
-Josephine eventually became one of the premier stars of the Paris Opera and one of the most popular entertainers in Paris.
+Colin found himself a muse and produced about 1900 posters and hundreds of stage sets, which enabled him to achieve a pre-eminent position in French graphic arts.
+Josephine eventually became a star of the Paris Opera and a popular entertainer in Paris.
 This story is a collaboration between these two artists and a visual history of the excitement for music in the Parisian era known as the 'jazz boom'.
 And both Josephine Baker and Paul Colin were awarded the Croix de Guerre for their bravery during the war.

+Baker's stepson, Jean-Claude Baker, states in his biography of her that he had discovered a sketch by the painter Miguel Covarrubias, the set designer for the revue, identical to the poster, and preceding Paul Colin's and Josephine Baker's first meeting.
+"There they were, the three people of the poster of La Revue nègre: a slender girl in a tight white dress, flanked by two men, one with a frieze of nappy hair, big red lips, the other with a hat tilted over one eye and a checked bow tie.
+The girl everyone believed to be Josephine, the one Paul Colin said he had sketched from life, had been drawn by Covarrubias before Colin ever set eyes on Josephine."
+He claims to have met others who confirm the secret.

 Academic and career

 In 1923, Paul Colin met André Daven, the new director of the Champs-Elysées theatre, who was seeking talent and new shows.
-Colin designed his first poster for the film Imaginary Journey Voyage two years later, and in the meantime, he began work for Josephine Baker in the same year.
+Colin designed his first poster for the film Imaginary Journey Voyage two years later, and in the meantime, he began work for Josephine Baker.
 Colin captured the Jazz Age in Paris in his work for Le Tumulte noir.
 It was the poster that launched him to fame, and he created other works in his signature style.
 He then designed theatre and film sets, which made him famous throughout Paris.
 Paul Colin founded his poster school in 1930, which trained many talented designers for the future.
 Paul Colin worked until the 1970s.
 For more than 40 years, he worked in theater, creating nearly 2,000 posters and hundreds of stage sets.